Adoption Procedures

 -

-Other rabbits in your household must be spayed or neutered (see Matchmaking)–check vet referral list for a good rabbit vet near you.
+Other rabbits in your household must be spayed or neutered (see Matchmaking).
+Check our vet referral list for a good rabbit vet near you.

 -

-Adoptions to LOCAL area only (MD, DC, Northern VA).
-Ask us for info about an HRS chapter near you, or check HRS Chapters.
+Adoptions to local area only (MD, DC, Northern VA).
+Ask us for info about a rabbit rescue near you.

 -